postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/contracts.md

 # Getting started: contracts

-One of the most popular use cases of aspect-oriented programming is to create a custom attribute to validate the field, property, or parameter to which it is applied.
-Typical examples are `[NotNull]` or `[NotEmpty]`.
+One of the most prevalent use cases of aspect-oriented programming is the creation of a custom attribute for the validation of fields, properties, or parameters to which it is applied.
+Examples include `[NotNull]` or `[NotEmpty]`.

-In Metalama, you can achieve this using a _contract_.
-With a contract, you can:
+In Metalama, this can be achieved by using a _contract_.
+With a contract, you have the option to:

-* throw an exception when the value does not fulfill a condition of your choice, or
+* Throw an exception when the value does not meet a condition of your choosing, or
-* normalize the received value (for instance, trimming the whitespace of a string).
+* Normalize the received value (for instance, by trimming the whitespace of a string).

-Technically speaking, a contract is a piece of code that you inject after _receiving_ or before _sending_ a value.
-You can do more than throw an exception or normalize the value.
+A contract, technically, is a segment of code that is injected after _receiving_ or before _sending_ a value.
+It can be utilized for more than just throwing exceptions or normalizing values.

 ## The simple way: overriding the ContractAspect class

 1. Add the `Metalama.Framework` package to your project.

-2. Create a new class derived from the <xref:Metalama.Framework.Aspects.ContractAspect> abstract class.
-This class will be a custom attribute.
-It is common to name it with the `Attribute` suffix.
+2. Create a new class that derives from the <xref:Metalama.Framework.Aspects.ContractAspect> abstract class.
+This class will function as a custom attribute, and it is common practice to name it with the `Attribute` suffix.

 3. Implement the <xref:Metalama.Framework.Aspects.ContractAspect.Validate*> method in plain C#.
-This method will serve as a <xref:templates?text=template> defining how the aspect overrides the hand-written target method.
+This method will act as a <xref:templates?text=template> that defines how the aspect overrides the hand-written target method.

-    In this template, the incoming value is represented by the parameter name `value`, regardless of the actual name of the field or parameter.
+    In this template, the incoming value is represented by the parameter name `value`, irrespective of the actual name of the field or parameter.

-    The `nameof(value)` expression will be replaced with the name of the _target_ parameter.
+    The `nameof(value)` expression will be substituted with the name of the _target_ parameter.

-4. The aspect is a custom attribute.
-You can add it to any field, property, or parameter.
-To validate the return value of a method, use this syntax: `[return: MyAspect]`.
+4. The aspect operates as a custom attribute.
+It can be added to any field, property, or parameter.
+To validate the return value of a method, use the following syntax: `[return: MyAspect]`.

 ### Example: null check

-The most common use of contracts is to check nullability.
+The most frequent use of contracts is to verify nullability.
 Here is the simplest example.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SimpleNotNull.cs]

-Notice how the `nameof(value)` expression is replaced by `nameof(parameter)` when the contract is applied to a parameter.
+Observe how the `nameof(value)` expression is replaced by `nameof(parameter)` when the contract is applied to a parameter.

 ### Example: trimming

-You can do more with a contract than throwing an exception.
-In the following example, the aspect trims whitespace from strings.
-We add the same aspect to properties and parameters.
+A contract can be used for more than just throwing an exception.
+In the subsequent example, the aspect trims whitespace from strings.
+The same aspect is added to properties and parameters.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/trim.cs]

 ## Going deeper

-If you want to go deeper with contracts, consider jumping to the following articles:
+If you wish to delve deeper into contracts, consider referring to the following articles:

-* In this article, we limited ourselves to very simple contract implementations.
-To learn how to write more code templates, you can jump directly to <xref:templates>.
+* In this article, we have restricted ourselves to very basic contract implementations.
+To learn how to write more complex code templates, you can directly refer to <xref:templates>.
 * In this article, we have only applied contracts to the _default direction_ of fields, properties, or parameters.
-To learn about the concept of contract direction, jump to <xref:contracts>.
+To understand the concept of contract direction, refer to <xref:contracts>.